History of the Stewarts | Family Lines

 If you know of an ancestor who was born, married or died in Scotland after 1553 – the date of the earliest records - you may very well be able find out about them online.

-You can look at the records on line at their website Scotland´s People or you can visit them at their centre in Edinburgh.
+You can look at the records on line at their website Scotland´s People or you can visit them at their centre in Edinburgh although if you wish to do just please check for up to date information on opening hours and availability due to Covid.

 Property Records